hrt/BrawlBot/README.md

 # BrawlBot
-A quick hack made for brawlhalla that plays Hattori.
+A quick hack made for brawlhalla that plays Queen Nai (at the moment).
 It's can be improved a lot more however I'm losing interest.

 Current implementation is for Queen Nai